esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 The FAIR principles have a relatively strong focus on "machine-actionability".
 That means that the data should not only be *fair* for humans, but also for computers.
-This is relevant especially for data discovery and also to facilitate working with the data.
+This is especially relevant for data discovery and working with data.

 ![FAIR principles illustration by Scriberia](../fig/FAIRPrinciples.jpg) *This image was created by Scriberia for The Turing Way community and is used under a